Active-set Methods for Submodular Minimization Problems: Experiments

 \section{Experiments}

 In this section, we show the results of the algorithms proposed on various problems.
 We first consider the problem of solving total variation denoising for a non decomposable function using active-set methods in \mysec{expNonDecomp}, specifically cut functions.
+Here, our experiments mainly focus on the time comparisons with state-of-art methods and also show an important setting where we show the gain due to the ability to warm-start our algorithm.
 In \mysec{expDecomp}, we consider cut functions on a 3D grid decomposed into a function of the 2D grid and a function of chains.
 We then consider a 2D grid and a concave function on cardinality, which is not a cut function.
+Our algorithm leads to marginal gains for the usual non decomposable functions.
+However, in the non decomposable case there are many total variation problems to be solved.
+The ability to warm-start lends to huge improvements when compared to the usage of standard total variation oracles in this setting.